Osphalt/VendUMD/README.md

 ## How to Deploy

-Project is deployed to Netlify automatically by pushing to the main branch but can by configured by admins on the project dashboard
+Project is deployed to Netlify automatically by pushing to the main branch but can by configured by admins on the Netlify project dashboard